-In this report, the problem of providing a geocast service in mobile ad hoc networks is considered and a novel geocasting algorithm combining unicast and flooding presented.
-Geocast is useful for sending messages to everyone in a specified geographical region.
-The proposed protocol is named GeoTORA because it is derived from the TORA (unicast) routing protocol.
-Flooding is also incorporated in GeoTORA, but it is limited to nodes within a small region.
-This integration of TORA and flooding can significantly reduce the overhead of geocast delivery, while maintaining high accuracy.
+This technical report considers the problem of providing a geocast service, which is useful for sending messages to everyone in a specified geographical region, in mobile ad hoc networks.
+In the report, a novel geocasting algorithm combining unicasting and flooding is proposed for an efficient geocast packet delivery.
+TORA (unicast) routing protocol is first modified to be able to perform anycasting service.
+Our geocasting algorithm is then obtained using a small variation on the anycasting protocol.
+The proposed protocol, named GeoTORA, also incorporates flooding, but flooding is limited to nodes within a small region.
+This integration of TORA and flooding can significantly reduce the overhead of geocast delivery, while maintaining reasonably high accuracy.